GaborGonczi/fullstack-laravel-template/README.md

 # Prerequisites

-Install docker and wsl (only on Windows)
+Install Docker and WSL (only on Windows).

 # How to Use

-Clone the repo, and in the project root dir run `php artisan fullstack:sail`, then from the container run `php artisan fullstack:packages`.
+Create a new repository based on this template, then clone that.

+In the project root directory, run `composer install`.

+Then, run `php artisan fullstack:sail` to set up and start the developer container.
+During this process, you'll choose the appropriate database.
+If you encounter an error, restart Docker and WSL.

+To start the container, run `./bin/dev start` (it will log you in by default).
+Use this command for future starts.

+To install predefined packages, run: `php artisan fullstack:packages`.

-To stop container exit from it then run `./bin/dev stop`.
+To stop the container, exit and run `./bin/dev stop`.

-To start container run `./bin/dev start`.
-(It automatically login to the container).

-To restart container run `./bin/dev restart`.
+To restart the container, run `./bin/dev restart`.